Familiar Periodontic Treatments and Procedures

 - The cementum connecting the tooth to the jawbone anchoring it to the periodontal ligament, the periodontal ligament holding the tooth in place in the jawbone.

-Periodontics near me performs scaling and root planing, a process to clean the root surfaces as a measure to eliminate plaque and tartar.
-Scaling and root planing helps combat bacterial toxins.
+Periodontics near me performs scaling and root planning, a process to clean the root surfaces as a measure to eliminate plaque and tartar.
+Scaling and root planning helps combat bacterial toxins.
 This process is followed by adjunctive therapy such as systemic antibiotics or host modulation.
-Most periodontists admit that patients may not require additional treatment following scaling and root planing but ongoing maintenance therapy is essential to sustain the patient’s health.
+Most periodontists admit that patients may not require additional treatment following scaling and root planning but ongoing maintenance therapy is essential to sustain the patient’s health.

 Periodontics Tray Delivery Systems